carmencchow/cyclistic_casestudy/README.md

 <h3><b>Data Source</b></h3>
 I will use the last 12 months (August 2023 - July 2024) of Cyclistic's publically available historical trip data, available at https://divvy-tripdata.s3.amazonaws.com/index.html  The data is structured in wide formats in records and fields with ride-related information about both casual riders and members, types of bikes, and the start and end station information (station id, station name, latitude and longitude coordinates) of each bike trip.
 The anonymized data is made available by Motivate International Inc. under this license - https://divvybikes.com/data-license-agreement .

+The second data source we will be using is the City of Chicago's Data Portal https://data.cityofchicago.org/Transportation/Divvy-Bicycle-Stations/bbyy-e7gq/data which provides a list of bicycle station ids and names.

 <h3><b>Data Bias and Credibility.
 Does it ROCCC?</b></h3>
 <p>Reliable - Yes: the dataset is public and unbiased
 <p>Original - Yes: data is first-party data, collected by the company itself